michaelbeutler/grade-manager/README.md

 # Grade Manager

-With the grade manager a student is able to track his school grades and get the avrage for each class and teacher.
+With the grade manager a student is able to track his school grades and get the avrage for each class and subclass.
 It also provides functions to manage absence and basic exam planing.
+The project has a rest api in the background and react js app in the frontend.
+The backend will be writen with php and is also equiped with some basic auth.
+Goal of this project is to learn new stuff and enhance our skills in web programming.

 ## Built With